seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **ARIEL**
 If I did think, sir, I were well awake,
-I ‘ld strive to tell you.
+I 'ld strive to tell you.
 We were dead of sleep,
-And-how we know not-all clapp’d under hatches;
+And-how we know not-all clapp'd under hatches;
 Where but even now with strange and several noises
 Of roaring, shrieking, howling, jingling chains,
 And more diversity of sounds, all horrible,